This article will cover the following frequently asked analytics questions:

 If I unblock certain IP addresses, will I be able to retrieve the analytics data?

 Unblocking IPs will retrieve the data that was generated before blocking.
-However, the data that may have been generated during blocking will be lost forever.

 Does Turtl collect analytics from logged-in in Turtl users?